Candra0x6/Chin./docs/SUPABASE_SETUP.md

 # 🗄️ Supabase Database Setup Guide

-This guide will help you set up Supabase as the database for HospiTwin Lite.
+This guide will help you set up Supabase as the database for Chin .

 ## 📋 Prerequisites